 As the vehicle rounded the intersection in Ridgway onto northbound Hwy.
 550, Carrie was perplexed.
 We’ll talk about it, Carrie?
 How did this stranger know her name?
 Perhaps he’d overheard one of the emergency people use it.
 She asked Clint, “Do you have any idea who this guy is?”

 Clint glanced up from his instruments.
 “Never seen him before.
 I’ve got his wallet though.”
 He patted a large pocket over his chest.
 “When we get to the hospital, we’ll check it out.
 Why?”

-The patient groaned and shifted a little, which prompted yet another groan.
+The patient groaned and shifted a little, prompting yet another groan.
 Carrie felt a rush of sorrow for him.
 The guy apparently took some comfort in holding her hand.
 Could he still sense that she was there?
-She reached out and grasped his hand again, leaned over and said, “I’m still here.”
-He gave her hand that same barely perceptible squeeze he had before, and seemed to relax.
+She reached out and grasped his fingers, leaned over and said, “I’m still here.”
+He grasped her hand and gave it that same barely perceptible squeeze he had before, then seemed to relax.

 All the way to Montrose, her mind asked the same question over and over.
 How does this guy know my name?

 Chapter 2 – At the Hospital